Where has all the $r$-process gone? Timescales for GRB-Kilonovae to Enrich their Host Galaxies: Discussion

-We finally assume that all stellar mass formed after $z_\textrm{enrich}$ ($M_\textrm{enrich}$) will procure some $r$-process materials, and thus is the ``enriched" stellar mass.
-We ignore any affects of galactic outflows or winds, as well as the fact that some $r$-process may be ejected in the opposite direction of star-forming gas given the isotropic nature of KNe, that may prevent some of this stellar mass from being enriched.
-We use the 68\% confidence interval on their host SFRs (Table \ref{tab:prop}) to determine ranges of $p_\textrm{enrich}$ from the total stellar mass of each host at $z=0$ ($p_\textrm{enrich}$ = $M_\textrm{enrich}/M_\textrm{*,z=0}$) and 5 Gyr past enrichment.
+We ignore any effects of galactic outflows or winds, as well as the fact that some $r$-process may be ejected in the opposite direction of star-forming gas given the isotropic nature of KNe, that may prevent some of this stellar mass from being enriched.
+We use the 68\% confidence interval on their host SFRs (Table \ref{tab:prop}) to determine ranges of $p_\textrm{enrich}$ of each host at $z=0$ and 5 Gyr past enrichment.
 We also perform a similar calculation for the rest of the short GRB sample in \citet{BRIGHT-II} without detected KNe, using their reported stellar mass and SFR medians.
-We emphasize that $p_\textrm{enrich}$ represents enrichment from a single NS merger event and does not describe how heavily enriched the environment already is, given that we cannot determine past and future $r$-process events.
-It is assumed, for instance, that a typical Milky-Way sized galaxy will have hosted at least several $r$-process events and NS mergers \citep{hbp+2018, rfb+2023}.
+With this analysis, we determine if the observed GRB population can be responsible for the stellar enrichment in their observed host galaxies.